 Style is a good place to start.
 Chances are that you’ve chosen someone, even if just partly, based on their own unique photographic style.
 Not too dissimilarly to how a client might choose an architect based on their previous work, many architectural photographers have developed a finely tuned style to their imagery.
 If you want something different to this, then you will need to have a good chat with your photographer and iron out any creases before the shoot day.

 Interior vs Exterior

 Although many specialist photographers are adept at both interiors and exteriors – they both come with different understandings and styles.

 Traditionally, exteriors take in the whole scene and will often times feature more hard lines and geometries.

 Inside can quite often have a softer touch, with details of small elements.
-Although it is possible to bring the striking lines and characteristics into the interior photography as well.
+Although bringing those striking lines and characteristics into the interior photography is possible as well.

 If the interior is the main focus, it will definitely be worthwhile to consider hiring a stylist for the shoot.
 A stylist will ensure that the space will pop through the images.
 Some photographers may have a bit of experience in this area, but it’s also a specialised field in its own right so shouldn’t be relied upon.
-If getting published in a glossy magazine if you goal then you will mostly certainly require a stylist.
-If you don’t have one in your contacts list, ask the photographer, many have people they can call upon.
+If getting published in a glossy magazine is your goal then you will most certainly require a stylist.
+If you don’t have one in your contacts list ask your photographer as many will have people they can call upon.

 Whittling down your needs

 Something to consider is how many selects you want to have at the end.
 Be upfront with your photographer, there may be different costs involved for different sets of images and volume will be a factor in this.

 Something else to consider when crafting the perfect brief is where you plan on using the photos – just your website and social media?
 Or will they be also be submitted to competitions and magazines?